Robinkhilery960/Interview-Questions/Express.js/readme.md

 # Interview Questions
 ## What is express ?
-## What are Middlewares functions and How to use them ?
+## What are middleware functions and How to use them ?
-Express is actually a series of middleware function calls Middlewares functions are those function which  have access of request object , response object , and next middleware function in request response cycle> If you are using a middleware function  and your middleware function is not ending the request response cycle then pou have to call `next ` to pass the control to the next middleware or to response.
+Express is actually a series of middleware function calls middleware functions are those function which  have access of request object , response object , and next middleware function in request response cycle> If you are using a middleware function  and your middleware function is not ending the request response cycle then pou have to call `next ` to pass the control to the next middleware or to response.
 If you will not do that then your  request will be left hanging
 ### Types of Middleware:
 ### 1. Application level middleware :

 You can bind these application level middleware using `app.use()` and  `app.METHOD() `where METHOD function HTTP method of the request that middleware function handle

-`app.use(middlewareFunction)`- this middleware function will be executed every time the app receive a request beacuse no mount path is provided here
+`app.use(middlewareFunction)`- this middleware function will be executed every time the app receive a request because no mount path is provided here

-`app.use('/user/:id',middlewareFunction)`- here a middleware function is mounted on a specific path so the function will execute for any HTTP reuest on  /user/:id path.
+`app.use('/user/:id',middlewareFunction)`- here a middleware function is mounted on a specific path so the function will execute for any HTTP request on  /user/:id path.

 `app.get('/user/:id',middlewareFunction)`- here a middleware function will execute only when  you receive a get request on this path